TransmitSecurity/ciam-expressjs-vanilla-samples/webauthn-for-external-idp-users/README.md

 # Webauthn flow for external idp users

+Users that are authenticated with a non Transmit IDP before registering credentials.

 This sample follows the following guide: **New SDK documentation will be added soon**

 In this sample we are demonstrating Passkey registration and authentication (using autofill and